felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

 ## Overview

-This document walks through how we can build and train a model using Azure Databricks and/or Azure Machine Learning for two different solutions:
+This document walks through how we can build and train a model using Azure Databricks and/or Azure Machine Learning for two different purposes:
 * Solution 1: Build and train a model on Azure Databrics and use it to predict the current and future state of the machine
-* Solution 2: Build and train a model on Azure Databricks and use the open source MLFlow API to track, run and deploy models on Azure Machine Learning.
+* Solution 2: Build and train a model on Azure Databricks and use the open source MLFlow API to track, run experiments and register the model on Azure Machine Learning.
-For the latter solution the model is then deployed using MLFlow APIs as a Spark Pandas UDF for batch scoring.

 A predictive maintenance scenario is used for this use case, where a Random Forest is trained and used to classify a set of four machine components into _healthy_ or _unhealthy requiring maintenance_ states.